msys2/msys2.github.io/web/dev/package-licensing.md

 You can define your own license ID with the following format `LicenseRef-<idstring>` where `idstring` is allowed to contain `[A-Za-z0-9.-]`.
 For example: `LicenseRef-my-special-license`

+#### The projects is licensed under `GPL-2.0-or-later` and only advertises that but contains `MIT` and `BSD` code as well.
+Should I include them all?

+We can't be expected to hunt down every license in every file of every project.
+In case the project says it's `GPL-2.0-or-later` then it's fine to just use that.